blspeiser/crypto-cli/README.md

           -asym, --asymmetric
             Use asymmetric encryption with a public key
             Default: false
+          -hyb, --hybrid
+            Use hybrid symmetric+asymmetric encryption with a public key
+            Default: false
           -iv, --initialization-vector
             16-byte Initialization vector, represented as a 32-character hex string; example: c6069ad81f8a6b8b281cb5627288c1e2